nibsuoogee/swipe-chat/README.md

 # Swipe Chat

 A chat web app for desktop and mobile screens, where meeting new people is as easy as a glance followed by a click.
+Built as a uni project.

 [![Demo YouTube video](https://img.youtube.com/vi/UD_b6C8wk-E/0.jpg)](https://www.youtube.com/watch?v=UD_b6C8wk-E)